dstackai/dstack/docs/quick-start.md

     compared to a pushing a local run.

-    Therefore, if your goal is to reuse the `mnist-data` artifacts remotely, it is more convenient to run the `mnist-data` workflow remotely in the first hand.
+    Therefore, if your goal is to reuse the `mnist-data` artifacts remotely, it is more convenient to run the `mnist-data` workflow remotely in the first place.

 ## 7. Train a model remotely